 Central Banks Meetings

 When the economic authorities speak, the financial markets find it inappropriate to object.
-A country’s economy is the foundation which a civilised society is built upon.
+A country’s economy is the foundation which a civilized society is built upon.
 It has a complex architecture that stands on the pillars of production, employment, and consumption.
 Like a living organism, it circulates the society’s financial lifeline through its veins and requires continuous care and maintenance to function healthily.
 As the heart of this system, each economy’s central bank assumes responsibility for the mission of securing the system’s long-term survival.

 What are Central Bank Meetings?

 Central Bank Meetings are periodic gatherings of a central bank’s monetary policy committee (MPC).
 The members evaluate the effectiveness of the existing monetary policies for the current economic climate.
 As the top monetary authority in the country, the central bank is responsible for creating a healthy economic environment to facilitate sustainable growth.
 The MPC’s task is to create a monetary policy that would guide the central bank to accomplish this primary objective.
 Major central banks like the U.S. Federal Reserve (Fed), the European Central Bank (ECB), and the Bank of England (BoE) have regular meetings to stay on top of the economy and take measures if needed.

 The MPC members attend the central bank meetings to assess the national economic conditions, set the official interest rates, and decide on other economic interventions.
 The actions taken in the central bank meetings are guided by monetary policy goals, which specify targets for the economic indicators considered by the MPC to best measure the performance of the national economy.
 These indicators are usually the Gross Domestic Product (GDP), the inflation rate, and the unemployment rate.
 If the figures in these indicators are falling short of the mark, in either a positive or negative direction, the central bank may decide to use the tools at its disposal to steer the economy back on track.